mnemnion/urbit/doc/reamde/Nock-to-nck.md

 We're going to extend this with some markup.
 Now we're emitting Nockup, which, like Nock, can be compressed into nck.
 But with a difference!

 What we then add is a placeholder character, call it @ for atom, that can match to any atom.
-Ordinary Hoon never emits this symbol, it is relegated to a special kind of definition that implies a call for jet assistance.
+Ordinary Hoon never emits this symbol, it is relegated to a special kind of definition that implies the definition of a jet assisted formula.
 It will still be possible to late-bind a rule in this fashion, but it's bad practice if you're not building a rule header.
-Hoon doesn't need variables; Nockdown is the wrong place to add them, in general.
+Hoon doesn't need variables; Nockup is the wrong place to add them, in general.

 When the nck compressor hits an @, it 'throws' a rule.
 This means it gives the rule a high number, one high enough that it won't interfere with the header you're generating.
 This is why it's a bad idea to go strewing @s willy-nilly into your code base: throwing is potentially expensive if you're not doing it in early rules.